What are the FTSE 100, DAX and CAC 40?

 - iShares S&P Europe 350 Index Fund (NYSE: IEV)

 - SPDR DJ Euro STOXX 50 ETF (NYSE: FEZ)

-Europe represents nearly a third of the world's stock market capitalization, which makes the markets an important destination for international investors.
+Europe represents about a third of the world's stock market capitalization, which makes the markets an important destination for international investors.
 In addition to purchasing some of the component stocks, U.S. investors can look into ETFs focused on these indexes or other European-focused ETFs with exposure to the same or similar end markets.

 Of course, investors should consider the risks associated with these investments before purchasing them including the geopolitical risks associated with the Eurozone, liquidity risks stemming from American Depositary Receipts, and the expense ratios for any ETFs, as well as the concentration risks stemming from any of these individual portfolio.

 Investors may want to consider adding these European indexes and ETFs as part of a diversified portfolio to mitigate any regional risk factors and maximize long-term risk-adjusted returns.